ibm-cloud-docs/sap/sap-terraform-s4hana-ha.md

 {: #automate-s4hana-ha-deploy-schematics}
 {: ui}

 Use these steps to configure the SAP S/4HANA High Availability on Single Zone on your existing VPC by using the {{site.data.keyword.bpshort}} interface.
 The scripts can take 2 - 3 hours to complete.
+The supported versions available for S/4HANA are 2020, 2021, 2022, and 2023.
+For more information, see the [readme](https://cloud.ibm.com/catalog/content/content-ibm-sap-vpc-automation-s4hana-sz-ha-0f327e46-f7de-4ce5-bb19-78a779022689-global/readme/terraform/terraform/b8780183-8a8e-4341-8978-33af09603f54-global) for recommended kits versions.

 1. From the {{site.data.keyword.cloud_notm}} menu, select **{{site.data.keyword.bpshort}}**.
 2. Click **Create workspace**.